ocrmypdf/OCRmyPDF/README.rst

 -  Generates a searchable
    `PDF/A <https://en.wikipedia.org/?title=PDF/A>`__ file from a regular PDF only containing images
--  Places OCRed text accurately below the image to ease copy / paste
+-  Places OCR text accurately below the image to ease copy / paste
 -  Keeps the exact resolution of the original embedded images

    -  or if requested oversamples the images before OCRing so as to get better results

--  When possible, copies input images directly to output without transcoding them, to preserve image quality
+-  When possible, copies input images directly to output without transcoding, to preserve image quality
 -  Keeps file size about the same
 -  If requested deskews and/or cleans the image before performing OCR
 -  Validates input and output files
 -  Provides debug mode to enable easy verification of the OCR results
--  Processes several pages in parallel when more than one CPU core is available
+-  Processes pages in parallel when more than one CPU core is available
--  Uses Tesseract OCR engine
+-  Uses `Tesseract OCR <https://github.com/tesseract-ocr/tesseract>`__ engine
+-  Supports the `39 languages <https://code.google.com/p/tesseract-ocr/downloads/list>`__ recognized by Tesseract
+-  Battle-tested on thousands of PDFs, a test suite and continuous integration

-For details: please consult the `release notes <RELEASE_NOTES.rst>`__
+For details: please consult the `release notes <RELEASE_NOTES.rst>`__.

 Motivation
 ----------